aparna0522/SQL-and-NoSQL-Database-from-Scratch-APV-Database/README.md

 1. Use pointers in BTree representation, to include NULL values.
 2. Implement functionality for the where clauses such as: IN, LIKE, AND, OR, and Nested Queries.
 3. Use the Hash Partitioning or Sort-Merge Join algorithm for Joining two or more tables.
+4. Chunk based processing using SIMD operations for all the operations.
+5. Using templates to reduce the code duplication - Refactoring.

 #### NoSQL:
 1. Implement resizing of the hash when entries are deleted.